-Oral Health VMS Pain Relief Respiratory Health Digestive Health and Other Total 2020 vs 2019 (%) Revenue growth 3.3 150.3 25.8 (1.5) (0.1) 16.7 Organic adjustments (133.5) (23.5) (6.7) (5.4) (16.6) of which: Effect of Acquisitions 1 (133.9) (23.7) (10.5) (14.2) (19.7) Effect of Divestments 0.4 0.2 3.8 9.4 3.2 Effect of MSAs (0.6) (0.1) Effect of exchange rates 2.6 2.5 2.6 1.9 3.0 2.7 Organic revenue growth1 5.9 19.3 4.9 (6.3) (2.5) 2.8
+Oral Health VMS Pain Relief Respiratory Health Digestive Health and Other Total 2020 vs 2019 (%) Revenue growth 3.3 150.3 25.8 (1.5) (0.1) 16.7 Organic adjustments (133.5) (23.5) (6.7) (5.4) (16.6) of which: Effect of Acquisitions 1 (133.9) (23.7) (10.5) (14.2) (19.7) Effect of Divestments 0.4 0.2 3.8 9.4 3.2 Effect of MSAs (0.6) (0.1) Effect of exchange rates 2.6 2.5 2.6 1.9 3.0 2.7 Organic revenue growth 1 5.9 19.3 4.9 (6.3) (2.5) 2.8

 1 Organic revenue growth for the year ended 31 December 2020 excludes revenue attributable to brands acquired as part of the Pfizer Transaction for the period 1 January 2020 to 31 July 2020 and includes revenue attributable to these brands for the period 1 August 2020 to 31 December 2020.
-Sales patterns during these two periods were materially impacted by the COVID-19 pandemic with increased sales during the former period driven by accelerated purchases by consumers combined with increased consumption and sales during the latter period negatively impacted by a reduction in consumer inventories and weak cold and flu incidence.
+Sales patterns during these two periods were materially impacted by the COVID-19 pandemic with increased sales during the former period driven by accelerated purchases by consumers combined with increased consumption and sales during the latter period negatively impacted by a reduction in consumer inventories and weak cold and flu incidence

-Adjusted EBITDA

-Adjusted EBITDA is calculated as profit after tax excluding income tax, finance income, finance expense, Adjusting items (as defined on page 46), depreciation of property, plant and equipment and right-of-use assets, amortisation of computer software, impairment of property, plant and equipment, right-of-use assets and computer software net of impairment reversals.
-Adjusted EBITDA does not reflect cash expenditures, or future requirements for capital expenditures or contractual commitments.
-Further, Adjusted EBITDA does not reflect changes in, or cash requirements for, working capital needs, and although depreciation and amortisation are non-cash charges, the assets being depreciated and amortised are likely to be replaced in the future and Adjusted EBITDA does not reflect cash requirements for such replacements.
+Adjusted EBITDA Adjusted EBITDA eliminates differences in performance caused Adjusted EBITDA is calculated as profit after tax excluding by variations in capital structures (affecting net finance costs), tax income tax, finance income, finance expense, Adjusting items (as positions (such as the availability of net operating losses against which to relieve taxable profits), the cost and age of tangible defined on page 46), depreciation of property, plant and equipment and right-of-use assets, amortisation of computer assets (affecting relative depreciation expense) and the extent to software, impairment of property, plant and equipment, right-ofwhich intangible assets are identifiable (affecting relative use assets and computer software net of impairment reversals. amortisation expense).
+As a result, we believe that Adjusted Adjusted EBITDA does not reflect cash expenditures, or future EBITDA provides useful information to understand and evaluate requirements for capital expenditures or contractual the Group's operating results. commitments.
+Further, Adjusted EBITDA does not reflect changes in, or cash requirements for, working capital needs, and although The reconciliation between profit after tax for the year and depreciation and amortisation are non-cash charges, the assets Adjusted EBITDA for the years ended 31 December 2022, 31 being depreciated and amortised are likely to be replaced in the December 2021 and 31 December 2020 is provided below: future and Adjusted EBITDA does not reflect cash requirements for such replacements.